OGsoundFX/C-Workshop/README.md

 - malloc / realloc / free

 - ASCII ? we can talk a bout in the converters methods with the - '0' or +'0' converter

+## Challenges
+- capitalize
+- check out other from 42